AnyLog-co/documentation/examples/Configuration.md

 #### Data Partitioning
 Data that is hosted in the local database can be partioned by date.
 Details are available in the [Partition Command](../anylog%20commands.md#partition-command) section.
+Note: The example below sets partition to all the tables in the database.
+It assumes same column name for the date column.
+Partition can be declared at table level.

 <pre>
-partition !default_dbms !table_name using !partition_column by !partition_interval
+partition !default_dbms * using !partition_column by !partition_interval
-drop partition where dbms=!default_dbms and table =!table_name and keep=!partition_keep
 </pre>